eyalbd2/RL-based-Language-Modeling/README.md

 - [ ] Install and arrange an environment that meets the prerequisites (use below subsection)
 - [ ] Pycharm is recommended for code development
 - [ ] Clone this directory to your computer
+- [ ] Train a cross-entropy seq2seq model using 'train_crossent' function
+- [ ] Train RL models using appropriate functions (e.g. use 'train_rl_MMI' to use MMI criterion for policy gradient)
-- [ ] Call main using suitable arguments from a console for demonstrations or just using code
+- [ ] Test models using automatic evaluations using 'test_all_modells'
+- [ ] Generate responces using 'use_model'

 ### Prerequisites